kakafei/akka/akka-docs/rst/java/persistence-query.rst

 That includes the use case to query all domain events of an Aggregate Root type.
 Please refer to your read journal plugin's documentation to find out if and how it is supported.

-Some journals may support tagging of events via an :ref:`event-adapters-java` that wraps the events in a ``akka.persistence.journal.Tagged`` with the given ``tags``.
+Some journals may support tagging of events via an :ref:`event-adapters-lambda` that wraps the events in a ``akka.persistence.journal.Tagged`` with the given ``tags``.
 The journal may support other ways of doing tagging - again, how exactly this is implemented depends on the used journal.
 Here is an example of such a tagging event adapter: